SFantasy/plt/README.md

 I use DrRacket to do the exercise.

-Follow these [instruction](http://www.neilvandyke.org/racket-sicp/) to complete the installation.
+Follow this [instruction](http://www.neilvandyke.org/racket-sicp/) to complete the installation.

 ## Note